-Drummond joined NPR as the education editor in August 2000.
-Three years later, he became the senior editor of All Things Considered.
-In 2004, Drummond returned to the national desk to edit coverage of poverty and welfare, education, religion, and crime and punishment.
-He moved into his current position in 2007.
+Drummond joined NPR in 2000 as an editor on the national desk.
+In 2003, he became the senior editor of All Things Considered.
+He returned to the national desk in 2004 to edit coverage of poverty and welfare, education, religion, and crime and punishment.

-Drummond's work with NPR Correspondent Laura Sullivan and Producer Amy Walters on a six-month investigation into sexual assault of Native American women earned a 2009 duPont Award.
-The next year, Drummond edited a Peabody-winning series by Sullivan, "36 Years of Solitary: Murder, Death and Justice on Angola," which also earned a 2009 Robert F. Kennedy Journalism Award and a 2008 Investigative Reporters and Editors Award.
-Sullivan's three-part series, "Bonding for Profit," exposed deep flaws in the bail bonds system in this country.
-The series, which was edited by Drummond, earned a 2010 Peabody and a 2011 duPont award.
-It was also recognized by the Scripps Howard Foundation; Harvard University's Shorenstein Center on the Press, Politics and Public Policy; the American Bar Association and the Newspaper Guild.
+Drummond's work with NPR Correspondent Laura Sullivan and Producer Amy Walters on an investigation into sexual assault of Native American women earned a 2009 duPont Award.
+The next year, Drummond edited a series by Sullivan, "36 Years of Solitary: Murder, Death and Justice on Angola," which also earned a Peabody, the Robert F. Kennedy Journalism Award and an Investigative Reporters and Editors Award.
+A three-part series, "Bonding for Profit," exposed deep flaws in the bail bonds system in this country.
+The series, reported by Sullivan and edited by Drummond, earned a 2010 Peabody and a 2011 duPont award.
+A series examining South Dakota's system for handling Native American children in foster care won a 2011 Peabody Award.

 Drummond has been a reporter with The Tampa Tribune and The St. Petersburg Times in Florida and at the Associated Press in Detroit.
 He has written for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.